cTsapakos/NLP-Thesis/README.md

 The study includes a performance comparison of sentiment analysis algorithms between the MATLAB toolbox and GPT-4, as well as an optimization of topic modeling methods, specifically (LDA).
 Additionally, the performance of transformer models, such as BERT, is evaluated using standard performance metrics.
 The objective is to draw conclusions regarding the effectiveness of different algorithms in analyzing customer satisfaction.

+To run the entire analysis, please use the main_code.mlx file.
+All other scripts have been developed as functions, which can also be used individually if needed.

+All code in this repository was created by me and is intended for educational and research purposes only.
+© Charalampos Tsapakos, 2025.
+All rights reserved.